modxcms/pThumb/README.md

 Hopefully pThumb will be in the MODX repository soon, but for now follow these instructions to install it:

-1. Download the pThumb [transport package](https://github.com/oo12/phpThumbOf/raw/pThumb/pthumb-1.0.0-beta1.transport.zip) and upload it to core/packages on your server.
-2. In the MODX Manager go to Package Management, click the down arrow on the right side of the Download Extras button and pick 'Search Locally for Packages'.
-Click Yes and pthumb should appear in the grid.
+1. Download [pThumb](http://modx.com/extras/package/pthumb) via Package Management.
-3. Uninstall phpThumbOf if it's installed.
+2. Uninstall phpThumbOf if it's installed.
-4. Install pthumb.
+3. Install pThumb.
-5. Check the Max Cache Age, Files and Size system settings (in core / phpThumb) to make sure they're appropriate for your site.
+4. (optional) Check the Max Cache Age, Files and Size system settings (in core / phpThumb) to make sure they're appropriate for your site.
 The phpThumbOf cache will be cleaned according to these settings after OnSiteRefresh events (Clear Cache from the Site menu).

 (Actually you don't _have_ to uninstall phpThumbOf first, but it makes things potentially less confusing.
 If you uninstall phpThumbOf later, you'll have to reinstall pThumb.)